vnoel02/WorkFlow-App/README.md

 Description: The application would have assigned specific task to periods of times that can be modified by the user.

 ### Funciton 3 : Customizable task
-description: app gives real time alerts when the assined task is due. and can also send reminder ahed of time.
+description: app gives real time alerts when the assined task is due. and can also send reminder ahead of time.

 ### Risks and Mitigation
 Description: One risk we have is poor user interface.
 Since our app help users oraganize their scheldule it would be very important that the UI is very user friendly and customizable.
 We plan to have an agile development methodology to help lessen the risk of UI not being up to standard.
 Another risk we have is designing the app for an outdated api.
 To counter this risk we plan too continuosly update the apllication with new releases of Android.